Christian Gytkjær

-Christian Lund Gytkjær (/da/; born 6 May 1990) is a Danish professional footballer who plays as a striker for Italian club Bari.
+Christian Lund Gytkjær (/da/; born 6 May 1990) is a Danish professional footballer who plays as a striker.

 Early life

 Christian Gytkjær started his youth career playing for Roskilde, before moving on to Lyngby in 2005.
 In October 2007, he was invited for a trial at Liverpool in England with his brother, Frederik, ultimately nothing materialized from the visit.
 Gytkjær went on to be Lyngby's top scorer in 2007–08 for the under-18 side.

 Club career

 Lyngby Boldklub

 Gytkjær was called up to the Lyngby first team in the middle of 2008, signing a new contract keeping him at the club until 2010.
 He scored three goals in eight appearances in his debut season in the 1st Division.
 By the 2009–10 campaign, Gytkjær had become one of Lyngby's most anticipated talents to come through their youth system.

 On 2 February 2010, it was confirmed Gytkjær would leave Lyngby when his contract expired in the summer to join Danish Cup winners Nordsjælland on a free transfer, signing a three-year contract, following in the footsteps of Andreas Bjelland, Andreas Laudrup and Morten Nordstrand, who had left Lyngby for the Farum-based club.
 While his future had been set, Gytkjær was still to play out the remainder of the 2009–10 season with Lyngby, where he was targeted by the supporters who disapproved in seeing another player their team had nurtured head over to neighboring rivals.
 The backlash was only increased when the player was photographed with an FCN shirt while still under contract to Lyngby.